top of page

 Unprofessional Behaviour:

-Compromising justice, equity, diversity, and inclusion (JEDI): Using discriminatory language or actions that perpetuate stereotypes, reinforce biases, or marginalize others, undermining a culture of inclusion.
+• Using language or actions that perpetuate stereotypes, reinforce biases, or marginalise others, undermining a culture of inclusion.

-Intentional misgendering and harmful disclosure: Deliberately using incorrect pronouns or sharing sensitive personal information without consent, violating privacy, and contributing to a hostile environment.
+• Intentional misgendering and harmful disclosure, deliberately using incorrect pronouns or sharing sensitive personal information without consent.

-Breaching confidentiality and privacy: Disclosing sensitive information or processing personal data without explicit consent, except as required by law, while following relevant data protection regulations (e.g., GDPR) or applicable local privacy and security laws relevant to members' locations worldwide.
+• Breaching confidentiality and privacy, disclosing sensitive information or processing personal data without explicit consent, except as required by law.

 V. Misconduct